Azure/azureml-examples/best-practices/largescale-deep-learning/Training/Elastic Training/README.md

 ## Comparing an AzureML Distributed Job with Elastic Training vs without

+#### Job 1: Base
 The example used in this comparison is a T5 model finetuning example that uses distributed training.
 The example can be found [here](https://github.com/microsoft/onnxruntime-training-examples/tree/master/T5).
 Both jobs are trained for 1000 epochs on the CNN_daily dataset and use the same configurations.

-#### Job 1: Base
-- Compute: 3 Standard_NC24rs_v3 nodes.
+- Compute used: 3 Standard_NC24rs_v3 nodes.
-- Time: 2 hours

 #### Job 2: Elastic Job

+- Compute used: 3 Standard_NC24rs_v3 nodes, low-priority enabled.
+- Elastic Training enabled

 The elastic job uses the same settings as the base job, but has simulated pre-emption of some of the nodes to showcase realistic use of low-priority nodes.
 The amount of nodes present in the job throughout training can be seen below.

 <img src="https://github.com/Azure/azureml-examples/assets/73311224/36525896-67d5-44ec-b769-c7fe42ab4d14" alt="World size of elastic job throughout training." width="600"/>

 By restarting the training portion of the job automatically using model checkpointing, the job is able to continue training unaffected by node pre-emption.
 As long as one node is still available for training, the job will not fail.

-- Compute: 3 Standard_NC24rs_v3 nodes, low-priority enabled.
-- Time: 2.37 hours
-- Elastic Training enabled

 Low-Priority nodes allow you to use excess unutilized capacity for azure machine learning jobs.
 See [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-optimize-cost?view=azureml-api-2) for more information on low-priority nodes.